saunack/bio-optimization/README.md

 - Objective function vs iterations
 - Plot of the objective function

-Initialization and configuration options are available in `main.py`
+Initialization and configuration options are available in `annealing/main.py`

+Sample outputs are present in `annealing/output/`